Share what kind of mom you are!

 2. Automate what you can.chore chart for kids

-Set the kids’ next dentist appointments before you leave the current one, put things you buy regularly on auto ship, and use chore charts like this one to help your kids manage their own responsibilities.
+Set the kids’ next dentist appointments before you leave the current one, put things you buy regularly on auto-ship, and use chore charts like this one to help your kids manage their own responsibilities.

 3. Release some control to your husband.

 Put him in charge of gifts for birthday parties.
-If the invitation is on the fridge, it’s his job to research what the child wants and to make the purchase.
+If the invitation is on the fridge, it’s his job to research what the child wants and make the purchase.

 4. Announce what you do.